klahrich/stocksTUI/README.md

     ```

 3.  **Run the application:**
     You can now run the application from anywhere using the `stockstui` command.
-The symlink located ~/.local/bin, so make sure it's in your path.
+The symlink is located at `~/.local/bin`, so make sure it's in your `PATH`.
     ```bash
     stockstui
     ```